Southern Conservation Partners

 States' Wildlife Action Plans

-Watershed Wisdom: a new interactive, free unit on PBS Learning Media
+Watershed Wisdom: an interactive, free unit on PBS Learning Media

 The "Watershed Wisdom" online educational program (with hands-on classroom activity options) was developed in partnership with UNC-Public Television and is aligned with North Carolina's Essential Standards for fourth and fifth-grade science students.
 Its activities incorporate science topics with language arts, social studies and math.
 Use one component, a few portions or the entire lesson unit – whatever works best for your classroom’s needs.
 This new, free lesson is available online for both formal and informal educators to use.
 To start, visit and subscribe to PBS Learning Media at pbslearningmedia.org and search for "Watershed Wisdom."
 Or, click on this link to start exploring a robust toolbox of engaging activities and projects to teach your students about watersheds, including the watersheds where they live and go to school!
 Find the Watershed Wisdom Lesson here